 Directors shall be limited to serving no more than three (3) consecutive full three (3) year terms, for up to nine (9) consecutive years, and shall be eligible for re-election as a Director only after a one (1) year hiatus from service on the Board.
+The Board reserves the right to waive the maximum limit of nine (9) consecutive years on an individual basis by a supermajority vote constituting two-thirds (2/3) of the seated directors.

 Term limits shall be suspended and shall not be counted towards the calculated term limit applicable to Directors for elected Officers of the Board during their term of service.

 Notwithstanding the foregoing, a director's term shall end upon his or her death, resignation, or removal as provided in these bylaws.